Skorpion96/qu1ckr00t-temp-root-with-magisk-installation-for-LG-V20-variants/README.md

 remember i only edited other people code, i own nothing, i just wanted to make life of others easier, i hope you will apprecciate

-I don't have an LG V20 so i can't try if the stuff works, i personally believe the qu1ckr00t edited app works, i don't know about mtk easy su one, same for the pc part of the exploit, but at least people can have a temp root
+I don't have an LG V20 so i can't try if the stuff works, i personally believe the qu1ckr00t edited app works, i don't know about mtk easy su one, but at least people can have a temp root

 Dont forget to extract tar.xz as i compressed because github limit is 25 MB